jasojone/jasojone/README.md

 Numerical methods and Computing,
 Fiscal Implications of Technological Decision Making,
 To be a Good Servant Mentor,
-To be a Good Expressive Mentee.
+To be a Good Open, Transparent and Expressive Mentee.

 ## &#x1f4c8; GitHub Stats